 Therefore, even if you intend on accepting responsibility for this type of offence, it is worthwhile to explore your options and consider all the potential penalties.
 Often, good representation can result in no criminal record.
 Furthermore, a community-based sentence may be obtained even where the Crown is seeking jail time.

 Rest assured, our lawyers will work hard to defend you so that you are not saddled with the consequences that stem from a resisting arrest conviction.
 In fact, we can canvass a range of sentencing options with the Prosecutors that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
-To learn more about potential non-criminal resolutions, please visit our Resolutions page, or read our FAQ on resolutions and other sentencing options.
+To learn more about potential non-criminal resolutions, please visit our FAQ on resolutions and other sentencing options.

-What are the best defences to resisting arrest charges in Toronto?
+What are the best defences to resisting arrest charges in Saskatchewan?

 In resisting arrest cases, the defences that may be available to you depend on the facts of your case.